RosterElf Logo

 • Option to create multiple separate schedules (additional cost on some plans)

-The filtering system offers advanced options for businesses with complex scheduling requirements, though the interface can require multiple clicks to access and apply filters effectively.
+The filtering system has advanced options for businesses with complex scheduling requirements, though we found the interface requires multiple clicks to access and apply filters effectively.

 Adding, editing & repeating shifts

-Shift creation in Connecteam is handled through a modal interface.
-The workflow includes selecting the day, clicking the plus symbol, and completing shift details including time, job assignment, and optional attachments.
+Shift creation works through a modal interface.
+You select the day, click the plus symbol, and fill in shift details including time, job assignment, and optional attachments.

-The platform supports shift type templates, day templates, and weekly templates — allowing managers to save and reuse common shift patterns.
-This can reduce repetitive data entry for businesses with predictable scheduling needs.
+There's support for shift type templates, day templates, and weekly templates — which lets managers save and reuse common shift patterns.
+This helps reduce repetitive data entry for businesses with predictable schedules.

-Shift fields can be customised to show or hide specific options, though this setting is located in a less obvious menu location and may require exploration to discover.
+Shift fields can be customised to show or hide specific options, though we found this setting tucked away in a less obvious menu location.

 Connecteam shift creation modal with template options